Aaron Smith (author): Biography

 While traveling Asia and Latin America between 2005 and 2009, Smith started writing travel articles.

-Upon returning to Australia in 2009, Smith completed a Masters in Journalism from the University of Tasmania and now writes for various publications.
+Upon returning to Australia in 2009, Smith completed a master's degree in journalism from the University of Tasmania and now writes for various publications.
 His magazine articles have appeared in various print publications, including Australian Geographic Magazine, Australian Traveller and Griffith Review.

-Smith is the editor of a regional weekly newspaper the Torres News in Torres Strait, in the far north of Queensland, Australia, where he lives with his wife and daughter.
+Smith is the editor of a regional weekly newspaper, the Torres News in Torres Strait, in the far north of Queensland, Australia, where he lives with his wife and daughter.

 He won a Queensland Clarion Journalism Award for Indigenous Issues Reporting in 2014.